HectorVilas/minesweeper/README.md

 - ❌ animation for board drawing
 #### interface
 - ✅ prompt made of divs with absolute position to show in the middle of the screen, over the board itself
-- - ❌ if player wins/loses must include "play again" and close buttons
+- - ✅ if player wins/loses must include "play again" and close buttons
 - ✅ "burger" button to show menu on the right of the screen
-- - ❌ sliders for board width/height and number of mines
+- - ✅ sliders for board width/height and number of mines
-- - ❌ folded "how to play" div with instructions
+- - ✅ ~~folded "how to play" div with instructions~~ "how to play" option
 - - - ❌ include gifs showing how to play
-- - ❌ folded "about" div with credits for any third party media used and link to my Github profile
+- - ✅ ~~folded~~ "about" div with credits for any third party media used and link to my Github profile

 ### other ideas:
 - ❌ a graphic minefield